MaxRobertsDear/CV/README.md

 * Strengthened my ability to break computational challenges down into simple steps.
   * Exemplified by the high grades achieved across the board in Mathematics.

 This aptitude has served me well in algorithm design.

-Given a problem, I break the logic down into increasingly smaller steps.
-I continue this process until I am happy that I can write the code required to compute a step on a single line of code (e.g. [Echo-Challenge](LINK).
+I break the logic down into increasingly smaller steps.
+I continue this process until the code required to compute a step can be written on a single line (e.g. [Echo-Challenge](LINK)).